aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ### CHAPTER 5.
 OBJECT-ORIENTED PROGRAMMING

-> OOP is a programming paradighm that relies on the concept of classes and objects.
+> OOP is a programming paradighm that relies on the **concept of classes and objects**.

-OO is the proper admixture of encapsulation, inheritance and polymorphism.
+OO is the proper **admixture** of encapsulation, inheritance and polymorphism.

 #### ENCAPSULATION